gorhill/httpswitchboard/README.md

 See [Change log](https://github.com/gorhill/httpswitchboard/wiki/Change-log) for latest changes.

-A Chromium browser extension which let you white- or blacklist requests originating from within a web page according to their type and/or destination as per domain name.
+A Chromium browser extension which let you whitelist or blacklist requests originating from within a web page according to their type and/or destination as per domain name.
 As of April 2014, the extension comes with preset blacklists totaling over 56,000 distinct hostnames (these lists can be disabled,